tallen94/iam/tutorials/introduction.md

 This tutorial will introduce you to the main concepts and describe some simple use cases.
 Once you feel comfortable with the information in this tutorial, move on to the next.

-### Creating a User
-The first step is to sign up on the first page.

-### The Navigator
-On the left side of the screen you will see 4 sections: functions, queries, graphs, environments.

-These are the 4 types of executables that can be created.

 ### Executable
 The resources available on the cluster.
 You can:
 - Add and executable